Huw Edwards named by wife as BBC star at centre of sex scandal

 Vicky Flind said her 61-year-old husband was “suffering from serious mental health issues” and is now “receiving in-patient hospital care where he will stay for the foreseeable future” as she asked for privacy for her family.

-The shock statement comes as the Metropolitan Police announced that no criminal offence has been committed by the BBC presenter after examing the claims over payments for sexually explicit images.
+The shock statement, ending days of intense speculation over his identity, comes as the Metropolitan Police announced that no criminal offence has been committed after it examed claims of payments for sexually explicit images.

 The BBC responded by saying it would now resume its own “fact finding” investigation into claims made in The Sun last week that Mr Edwards paid a young person around £35,000 over three years, from the age of 17, for photos.